Improving Customer Service

 Excellent customer relationships have interactions that are painless, transparent and personal.

-3. Never, ever make the customer repeat information.
+- Never, ever make the customer repeat information.

-4. Don’t make the customer wait.
+- Dont make the customer wait.

-5. Ensure the interaction is tailored to the customer.
+- Ensure the interaction is tailored to the customer.

-6. Anticipate the customer’s needs.
+- Anticipate the customers needs.

-MasterCard is beginning to “get it”
+MasterCard is beginning to get it

 MasterCard is in the process of implementing a detailed phone answering protocol for their elite cardholders.
 This protocol demonstrates how seriously they are (finally) taking customer service.
 They have set times for each step of a customer call.
 The phone must be answered by the third ring.
 First level help desk must resolve the question in less than two minutes.
 If resolution is not possible, the call is sent to the next level within two minutes; the first agent remains on line until the call is properly transferred; transfer should take less than 30 seconds, etc.